jakelever/biowordlists/README.md

 **Cancers:** This is a list of specific cancer types from the [Disease Ontology](http://disease-ontology.org/).
 General cancer terms have been removed and synonyms added from the UMLS Metathesaurus.

+**Variants:** Common mutations, aberrations and other 'omic events that may occur to a gene, especially in the cancer setting.

+**Conflicting:** Several common biomedical terms that are easily confused with other useful concepts.
+An examples is "Cox Regression".
+This list is used to identify these to reduce ambiguity.

-## Running It
+## Dependencies

-The key dependencies are [PubRunner](https://github.com/jakelever/pubrunner) and the [UMLS Metathesaurus](https://www.nlm.nih.gov/research/umls/licensedcontent/umlsknowledgesources.html).
+The dependencies are [PubRunner](https://github.com/jakelever/pubrunner) and the [UMLS Metathesaurus](https://www.nlm.nih.gov/research/umls/licensedcontent/umlsknowledgesources.html).
 You can install PubRunner through [pip](https://pypi.org/).
 After installing the UMLS Metathesaurus (using Metamorphsys), you need to edit [resources/METATHESAURUS.yml](https://github.com/jakelever/biowordlists/blob/master/resources/METATHESAURUS.yml) to point towards your local instance.
+PubRunner will manage the download of other dependencies (such as the NCBI Gene files and the Disease Ontology).

+## Executing it

-Then you can execute the command below:
+To generate the latest version of the wordlists, you can execute the command below:

 ```
 pubrunner .